+Staying in a Torres del Paine lodge gives you the opportunity to experience the Paine range and its surroundings from a luxurious base.
 You will have a beautifully appointed room in a superbly designed lodge.
 By day, join excursions with small groups and expert guides to the best and most secluded areas of Torres del Paine.
 You'll spend your evenings in comfort with a spa service and top restaurant waiting for you.
-If you are lucky enough to be able to base yourself here on a trip to Torres del Paine, then you simply must do it as you'll have an unforgettable stay.

 Eco Yurt Camps

 Feel at one with nature as you gaze up at the stars from your bed, and wake up to beautiful sunrises over views of Torres del Paine from your yurt/dome.
 Explore the park on daily excursions of your choice or a pre-planned itinerary, coming back each night to a warm bed in a cosy yurt with delicious food and great company.

 Dispersed across the vast Torres del Paine National Park are a selection of hotels varying quite significantly in size, standard, location and what they offer.
 They tend to fall into the mid-range category of hotels and are great options for well-priced all inclusive itineraries or as a base on a self-drive itinerary.

 Estancias are a key part of the Patagonian heritage and lifestyle and the estancias in Torres del Paine are a great base from which to explore the region on horse-back.
 However, for those less inclined to spend their trip on a horse, estancias are best used for a short, one-night stay after a tiring W Trek, on your way to the next stop of your adventure.
 They provide an interesting feel for the cultural ways of the locals for a day or so but most people tend to move on after that.